louis-young/keyword-density-calculator/README.md

 ## Motivation

-This was built to aid colleagues at a web development agency in writing content for website search engine optimisation (SEO and META data) and social media marketing.
+This project was built to aid colleagues at a web development agency in writing content for website search engine optimisation (SEO and META data) and social media marketing.

+## Techngologies

+- JavaScript.
+- React.
+- Ramda.

 ### Available Scripts